 You think you’ll remember.
 This is a special time.
 How could you forget it?

-You won’t if you’re keeping a Grandmother Journal!
+You won’t forget if you’re keeping a Grandmother Journal!

 Keeping a Grandmother Journal is a way to preserve those precious times, feelings, and details you experience as a Grandmother.